aryanrangapur/Multi-Tenant-PrestaShop-SaaS-Server/README.md

 - **Docker Compose**: Each tenant is deployed as a Docker Compose stack with its own PrestaShop and MySQL service.
 - **Tenants Directory**: Each tenant has a folder containing its specific `docker-compose.yml`.

-### Flow:

-1. Client sends a POST request with desired admin email and password.
-2. Flask backend:
-   - Assigns a unique port.
-   - Creates a new directory under `/tenants`.
-   - Generates a `docker-compose.yml` for the new store.
-   - Launches containers using Docker Compose.
-   - Detects the actual admin folder (since PrestaShop randomizes it).
-   - Waits for the PrestaShop instance to become available.
-   - Updates admin credentials directly in the MySQL container.
-3. Returns URLs and credentials to the client.

 ## Directory Structure